CLSherrod/clsherrod.github.io/_posts/2007-09-24-truth-beauty-freedom-love.md

 published: true
 comments: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - love
-permalink: "/truth-beauty-freedom-love/"
+permalink: /truth-beauty-freedom-love/
 excerpt: I live by these ideals.
 Truth, Beauty, Freedom and above all Love.
 ---
 I live by these ideals.
 Truth, Beauty, Freedom and above all Love.